KW-M/virtual-gamepad-lib/README.md

 NPM / PNPM / Yarn scripts:
 - build:lib - Build the library
 - build:docs - Build the documentation
-- optimize:svg - Run SVGO on the SVGs in the assets folder
+- optimize:svg - Run SVGO on the SVGs in the [assets/svg/originals](./assets/svg/originals) folder
 - precompile:examples - Precompile the TS examples to JS  for folks who don't use typescript - Run this before submitting a PR
 - dev:examples - Start a dev server for the examples
 - build:examples - Build the examples